Information Needs for Food Crisis Risk Early Warning: the Role of the Food Security Portal

 - Is there a need to tailor the food policy analysis tools to regional and country needs?
 If so how and what should donors and international organizations do?
 How could the Food Security Portal support such efforts?

 - Local food prices are one way to get a temperature check of local market conditions, but high frequency local market price data is not widely available.
 Where similar gaps exist in real-time monitoring and how can they be addressed both in a research and policy context?

 - Over the years, a series of different tools have been developed by various organizations for monitoring drivers of food crisis.
 How could greater collaboration facilitate their effectiveness in driving policy responses?

 - What additional components, tools, and features should be considered to make the Food Security Portal and Africa south of the Sahara sub-portal more effective in achieving its goal of contributing to better informed policy and decision-making to improve food security and nutrition and enhance resilience to shocks

-The dialogue and launch of the renewed FSP website will be held as an IFPRI policy seminar on 24 November 2020.
-The target audience will include, policy makers, experts of development and humanitarian aid agencies, researchers, and representatives from the private sector and civil society organizations, especially those in Africa.
+The dialogue and launch of the renewed FSP website was held as an IFPRI policy seminar.
+The target audience included policy makers, experts of development and humanitarian aid agencies, researchers, and representatives from the private sector and civil society organizations, especially those in Africa.

-The 1.5-hour event (9:30am – 11:00am) will include a short introduction to the new FSP website, followed by presentations by key experts and practitioners on the key challenges they see to food crisis risks in the short and long run and needs to improve information systems for early warning and early action for the prevention of food crises.
+The event included a short introduction to the new FSP website, followed by presentations by experts and practitioners on the key challenges they see to food crisis risks in the short and long run and needs to improve information systems for early warning and early action for the prevention of food crises.